ethancychen-tw/markdown-cv/index.md

 ## Currently

-Senior Engineer at MediaTek, Inc
+Chung Yen Chen (陳中彥) is a senior Engineer at MediaTek, Inc.
+#AnalyticsEngineering #ScrumMaster #Statistics #InterdisciplinaryCoordination

 ## Experience

 `Aug 2022 - Sep 2023`
 __Senior Engineer__, [MediaTek Inc](https://i.mediatek.com/)
+#
 - Led the development and system architectural design of the ELT pipeline on GCP for the service M (a resource usage monitoring system on mobile devices), resulting in 50% increase in efficiency for identifying any abnormalities on resource uasge, allowing different departments to quickly access a unified format of data and pinpoint any issues for mobile devices
-- Initiated and coordinated the M development team as a scrum master.
+- Initiated and coordinated the M team as a scrum master.
 Reduced the request to production time by 50%.
 - Collaborated with IT department to consider infrastructure constraints for ELT pipeline, selecting appropriate tech stack, including Dash, Redis, and Drone CI, Airflow, Dataform, and developing the data-models and queries needed to create front-end dashboards and handcrafted charts to display M analyses, reducing analytics processing time of M data by 90%
-- Led a technical workshop for 25 individuals in a cross-departmental training to introduce dbt and share best practices for managing large databases and setting up filter queries
+- Led a technical workshop for 40 individuals in a cross-departmental training to introduce dbt, dataform and share best practices for managing large databases and setting up filter queries

 `Aug 2020 - Aug 2022`
 __Senior Data Scientist__, [Tresl Inc](https://www.tresl.co/)